Find more information about what to expect when participating in an early phase study.

 Are there any rules when I am at the clinic?

 Yes, we provide you a list of house rules for the safety and comfort of all volunteers.
 These include rules on smoking, alcohol and caffeine use, as well as behavior.
-In addition, an individual sponsor may have rules that relate to a specific study.
+In addition, there may be rules that relate to a specific study.
 For example, you may be required to eat all the food provided or to refrain from physical exercise.

 What do I need to bring with me when I am in a study?

-You need to bring all toiletries, towels and sufficient clothes for the duration of your stay.
+You need to bring all toiletries and personal items for the duration of your stay.
 Do not bring in any food, drink or cigarettes if it is a non-smoking study.

 Are volunteers allowed to bring cell phones with them when they are participating in a study?